pachecot/smax-js/README.md

 parent closes.
 In strict mode, well-formedness is enforced.
 Note that self-closing tags will have `closeTag` emitted immediately after `openTag`.
 Argument: tag name.

-`attribute` - An attribute node.
-Argument: object with `name` and `value`.
-In non-strict mode, attribute names are uppercased, unless the `lowercase` option is set.
-If the `xmlns` option is set, it will also contains namespace information.

 `comment` - A comment node.
 Argument: the string of the comment.